 When it comes to world domination, New Zealand is at a serious disadvantage because there just isn’t anything close enough to conquer.
 There’s Australia, but with surfboards and kiwis for national weapons, both these countries are just too laid-back to war.
 Nonetheless, some enterprising salesman convinced New Zealand to buy a couple of tanks.
-But instead of being turned into some elaborate memorial or used to intimidate local marsupials, the tanks were put to a much better use—public enjoyment!
+But instead of being turned into some elaborate memorial or used to intimidate local marsupials, the tanks were put to much better use—public enjoyment!

-To relieve accumulated stress, most people break pencils or take cue from Japan’s frustrated workforce and smash plates.
+To relieve accumulated stress, most people break pencils or take cues from Japan’s frustrated workforce and smash plates.
 However, former IT manager Jonathan Lahy-Neary must have been experiencing some above-average stress levels, because his remedy for stress comes in the form of a giant tank unleashing destruction on full-sized sedans.

 Lahy-Neary’s company, Tanks For Everything, ingeniously places civilians in the driver seat of a 52-tonne Centurion tank that they can, among other things, captain over unsuspecting cars.
 He swears it’s a pretty good stress reliever that releases repressed frustration, especially if you’ve had a bad day.